SASIC Scholarships

 The scholarships

-The South Australian Space Industry Centre (SASIC), a South Australian Government agency, will fund eight half-scholarships for South Australians to participate in the Southern Hemisphere Space Studies Program (SHSSP) in 2025.
+The South Australian Space Industry Centre (SASIC), a South Australian Government agency, will fund four scholarships for South Australians to participate in the Southern Hemisphere Space Studies Program (SHSSP) in 2026.

-The International Space University and the University of South Australia thank SASIC for its strong support of the program.
+The International Space University and the Adelaide thank SASIC for its continuing support of the program.

 The scholarship benefits

-Scholarship applications will be evaluated by a Selection Committee according to the criteria listed below, and scholarships will be awarded to the applicants whose applications best address the selection criteria.
+Scholarship applications will be evaluated by a Selection Committee according to the criteria listed below, and scholarships will be awarded to the applicants whose application best address the selection criteria.

 Who is eligible to apply?

-Professionals, university graduates and undergraduate students who have successfully completed at least two years of their studies at the time of the program and:
+These scholarships will support SHSSP26 participants who are professionals, university graduates, and undergraduate students who have successfully completed at least two years of their studies at the time of SHSSP26 and meet the following eligibility criteria:

-• can demonstrate their interest in pursuing a career and contributing to the South Australian space sector
+• able to demonstrate their interest in pursuing a career and contributing to the South Australian space sector

 Selection criteria